-Being healthy doesn’t mean just being mentally and physically fit, but financially as well.
-While there’s typically lots to look forward to during the holidays, it can also tend to be more than a little daunting wallet-wise and can certainly take a toll on our stress levels.
+Being healthy doesn’t just mean being mentally and physically fit.
+Financial well-being matters, too as well.
+The holidays often bring plenty to look forward to, but they can also be tough on our wallets and take a serious toll on our stress levels.

-Finances can have a significant impact on our physical and mental health, with the ability to disrupt many areas of our lives if we aren’t careful.
-In fact, 48% of Canadians have reported having trouble getting a proper night’s sleep due to financial worries1, and 44% are unable to properly take care of their financial responsibilities if their paychecks arrive later than expected1.
+Finances can significantly impact our physical and mental health, with the ability to disrupt many areas of our lives if we aren’t careful.
+In fact, 48% of Canadians have reported having trouble getting a proper night’s sleep due to financial worries, and 44% are unable to properly take care of their financial responsibilities if their paychecks arrive later than expected.
 So, how exactly does financial stress affect us?
 Struggling to balance the checkbook can lead to everything from an increased risk of anxiety and depression, tension within personal relationships, headaches, muscle pain and numerous other problems related to elevated stress levels.

 For Dialogue’s Chief Financial Officer, Navaid Mansuri, budgeting has always played an instrumental role in his financial wellness throughout his life, both personally and professionally.
 Navaid has always believed that the hallmark of a good budget lies in maintaining a fine balance of challenging yet attainable financial goals, with sufficient flexibility built into it to deal with unexpected surprises.
 A budget should be used as a guiding light towards your personal financial goals, to allow you to have the best quality of life while remaining within your means, and over time, ultimately giving you more financial freedom.